Josue87/AnalyticsRelationships/README.md

 > By @JosueEncinar
 ```

 This script try to get related domains / subdomains by looking at Google Analytics IDs from a URL.
-First search for ID of Google Analytics in the webpage and then request to **builtwith** with the ID.
+First search for ID of Google Analytics in the webpage and then request to **builtwith** and **hackertarget** with the ID.

 **Note**: It does not work with all websites.It is searched by the following expressions: